 On September 4, 2018, while adopting the 2019 Budget, the City Council allocated funds to support planning and outreach efforts for the African American Cultural Center.

 From February to May, community members are invited to participate in the visioning process through community roundtable meetings, focus groups, and an internet survey.
-This outreach will be led by Tasha W. Hunter of Wiggins Hunter Consulting and Alan Burks of Environ Architecture, Inc. Concurrently, Lord Cultural Resources, a premier national organization experienced in creating cultural centers and museums, will work with a Community Advisory Committee to explore best practices.
+This outreach was be led by Tasha W. Hunter of Wiggins Hunter Consulting and Alan Burks of Environ Architecture, Inc. Concurrently, Lord Cultural Resources, a premier national organization experienced in creating cultural centers and museums, worked with a Community Advisory Committee to explore best practices.
 Community members are also welcome at the monthly Community Advisory Committee meetings.

 Adopted June 25, 2019